 How do I breed Red Cherry Shrimp?

-To breed Red Cherry Shrimp, you must provide them with a stable and clean environment, ensure proper water parameters, and provide hiding places for the female shrimp to lay their eggs.
+To breed Red Cherry Shrimp, you must provide them with a stable and clean environment, ensure proper water parameters, and provide hiding places for the female shrimp to lay their fertilized eggs.
 Maintaining a balanced diet and removing aggressive tank mates that may harm the shrimplets is also essential.

 How can I determine the gender of my Red Cherry Shrimp?